Waterproof MP3 player: A swimmers guide and review

 Firstly, your player needs a rinse in fresh water after each use.
 If your model has earphones, the earphone tips will also need a good scrub.
 It’s important here to try not to get water into the earphones, or the 3.5mm audio jack.
 While they both will be waterproof, the more times you get them wet, the shorter the lifespan of your product.

-Multiple issues can arise with an underwater MP3 player.
+Multiple issues can arise with an waterproof MP3 player.
 For earphone style, the most common issues are the earphone wires degrading.
 This occurs because as you swim, the wires get bent a lot, and eventually the internal copper breaks resulting in static or intermittent sound.
 Swimbuds are a good replacement, if required.
 The next issue for both earphone style, and bone conduction MP3 players is that the internal batteries can only be recharged a certain number of times before their performance degrades.
 In general, if I get 6 months out of a set of earphones I am happy.
 And if I get 1 year out of the battery I am also happy.
 I should clarify this by noting my usage is for swim sessions around 4-5 times a week for around 1-2 hours each session.

 How much to spend on a waterproof MP3 player